Elders/Pandora.Server.UI/README.md

 		4. Select "Web application"
 		5. Enter "Pandora" as a name
 		6. Save the client id and the client secret.
+		7. Go to "Overview" (on the left side panel)
+		8. Click on "Google+ API"
+		9. Click "Enable"

 1. Clone the repository from `git@github.com:Elders/Pandora.Server.UI.git` or `https://github.com/Elders/Pandora.Server.UI.git`
 2. Go to `Pandora.Server.UI\src` and create a copy of the `Pandora.Server.UI.Configuration.Sample` folder